-ER room - temporary stabilization with traction or long posterior splint.
-In case of severe instability - both generally and/or locally - an immediate external fixation will serve as damage control.
+Emergency room - temporary stabilization with traction or long posterior splint.
+In case of severe instability - both generally and/ or locally - an immediate external fixation will serve as damage control.
 This leaves time for other live-saving interventions, and thereafter final internal fixation can take place.

 Check vital parameters continuously as blood loss can be substantial, oxygen is often needed.
-Pain treatment, in femoral blocks may be an option.
-Monitoring regarding compartment syndrome is important in high energy-trauma cases.
+Pain treatment is important, and femoral blocks may be an option.

-Surgical treatment with reamed intramedullary nailing is the most common method for reamed diaphyseal fractures, and plating (with locking screws) for metaphyseal fractures, as well as periprosthetic fractures.
+Surgical treatment with reamed intramedullary nailing is the most common method for diaphyseal fractures.
+Plating (with locking screws) is used for metaphyseal fractures, as well as periprosthetic fractures.